 The most successful permaculture gardens are ones that have been carefully designed.
 Having and overall plan will help make sure all of your garden’s needs are met with the least effort on your part.

 Permaculture zones are generally used to help design an entire homestead but you can use them to structure just a garden as well.
-There are typically 5 zones with zone 1 being the most frequently used and most accessible with zone 5 being wild area that doesn’t receive management and isn’t frequently accessed.
+There are typically 5 zones, with zone 1 being the most frequently used and most accessible, and zone 5 being wild area that doesn’t receive management and isn’t frequently accessed.

 As previously mentioned zone 5 is an unmanaged area.
 Having these wild areas on your property is important to maintaining local pollinator and beneficial species habitat.

-With any garden but especially after TEOTWAWKI getting water to plants can be an ordeal.
+With any garden, getting water to plants can be an ordeal.
 Thankfully there are several permaculture designs that will help create a maintenance free garden once they’re established.